-On 14 February 2013, the Commission published a notice under section 95 of the National Electricity Law (NEL) advising of its intention to commence the Rule making process and the first round of consultation in respect of the Rule Change Request.
-A consultation paper prepared by AEMC staff identifying specific issues or questions for consultation was also published with the Rule Change Request.
+On 14 February 2013, the Commission published a notice under section 95 of the National Electricity Law (NEL) advising of its intention to commence the rule making process and the first round of consultation in respect of the rule change request.
+A consultation paper was also published with the rule change request.
 Submissions closed on 14 March 2013.

-The Commission received 12 submissions on the Rule Change Request as part of the first round of consultation.
-They are available on the AEMC's website.7 A summary of the issues raised in submissions and the Commission's response to each issue is contained in Appendix B.
+The Commission received 12 submissions on the rule change request as part of the first round of consultation.
+They are available on the AEMC's website.
+A summary of the issues raised in submissions and the Commission's response to each issue is contained in Appendix B.

-1.5 Consultation on draft Rule determination
+1.5 Publication of draft rule determination